metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

-- `prometheus` (Attributes) Prometheus provides integration with Prometheus monitoring. (see [below for nested schema](#nestedatt--spec--monitoring--prometheus))
+- `prometheus` (Attributes) DEPRECATED - By Couchbase Server metrics endpoint on version 7.0+Prometheus provides integration with Prometheus monitoring. (see [below for nested schema](#nestedatt--spec--monitoring--prometheus))

 <a id="nestedatt--spec--monitoring--prometheus"></a>
 ### Nested Schema for `spec.monitoring.prometheus`

 Required:

-- `image` (String) Image is the metrics image to be used to collect metrics.
-No validation is carried out as this can be any arbitrary repo and tag. enabled must be set to true, when image is provided.
+- `image` (String) Image is the metrics image to be used to collect metrics.No validation is carried out as this can be any arbitrary repo and tag.enabled must be set to true, when image is provided.

 Optional:

-- `authorization_secret` (String) AuthorizationSecret is the name of a Kubernetes secret that contains a bearer token to authorize GET requests to the metrics endpoint
+- `authorization_secret` (String) AuthorizationSecret is the name of a Kubernetes secret that contains abearer token to authorize GET requests to the metrics endpoint
-- `enabled` (Boolean) Enabled is a boolean that enables/disables the metrics sidecar container.
-This must be set to true, when image is provided.
+- `enabled` (Boolean) Enabled is a boolean that enables/disables the metrics sidecar container.This must be set to true, when image is provided.
-- `refresh_rate` (Number) RefreshRate is the frequency in which cached statistics are updated in seconds.
-Shorter intervals will add additional resource overhead to clusters running Couchbase Server 7.0+ Default is 60 seconds, Maximum value is 600 seconds, and minimum value is 1 second.
+- `refresh_rate` (Number) RefreshRate is the frequency in which cached statistics are updated in seconds.Shorter intervals will add additional resource overhead to clusters running Couchbase Server 7.0+Default is 60 seconds, Maximum value is 600 seconds, and minimum value is 1 second.
-- `resources` (Attributes) Resources is the resource requirements for the metrics container.
-Will be populated by Kubernetes defaults if not specified. (see [below for nested schema](#nestedatt--spec--monitoring--prometheus--resources))
+- `resources` (Attributes) Resources is the resource requirements for the metrics container.Will be populated by Kubernetes defaults if not specified. (see [below for nested schema](#nestedatt--spec--monitoring--prometheus--resources))

 <a id="nestedatt--spec--monitoring--prometheus--resources"></a>
 ### Nested Schema for `spec.monitoring.prometheus.resources`

 Optional:

+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims,that are used by this container.This is an alpha field and requires enabling theDynamicResourceAllocation feature gate.This field is immutable.
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--monitoring--prometheus--resources--claims))
-- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
-- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
-If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.If Requests is omitted for a container, it defaults to Limits if that is explicitly specified,otherwise to an implementation-defined value.
+Requests cannot exceed Limits.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

+<a id="nestedatt--spec--monitoring--prometheus--resources--claims"></a>
+### Nested Schema for `spec.monitoring.prometheus.resources.claims`

+Required:

+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims ofthe Pod where this field is used.
+It makes that resource availableinside a container.